osome-iu/SimSoM/README.md

 4. `experiments`: experiment results and .ipynb noteboooks to produce figures reported in the paper
 5. `workflow`: workflow files (Snakemake rules) and scripts

-## Environment set-up
+## Install

 - This code is written and tested with **Python>=3.6**
+- We use `conda`, a package manager to manage the development environment.
+Please make sure you have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation) or [mamba](https://mamba.readthedocs.io/en/latest/installation.html#) installed on your machine

+### Using Make (recommended)

+To set up the environment and install the model: run `make` from the project directory (`SimSoM`)
+### Using Conda

-- Run `conda env create -n simsom -f environment.yml` to create the environment with required packages
+1. Create the environment with required packages: run `conda env create -n simsom -f environment.yml` to
+2. Install the `SimSoM` module:
+    - activate virtualenv: `conda activate simsom`
-- Activate virtualenv and run `pip install -e .` for the module imports to work correctly.
+    - run `pip install -e ./libs/`

 ## Data

 The empirical network is created from the [Replication Data](https://doi.org/10.7910/DVN/6CZHH5) for: [Right and left, partisanship predicts vulnerability to misinformation](https://doi.org/10.37016/mr-2020-55),
 where:
 - `measures.tab` contains user information, i.e., one's partisanship and misinformation score.